-Natural England revoked 3 general licences for wild birds on Thursday 25 April after a legal challenge by Wild Justice:
+Natural England revoked 3 general licences for wild birds on Thursday 25 April after a legal challenge by campaign group Wild Justice:

 - GL04: licence to kill or take certain species of wild birds to prevent serious damage or disease

 - GL05: licence to kill or take certain species of wild birds to preserve public health or public safety

 - GL06: licence to kill or take certain species of wild birds to conserve wildlife and plants

 Read the legal summary on the decision to withdraw licences, and assessments made to support new licences.

 If none of the new general licences cover your circumstances, you must apply for an individual licence if you need to: